cloudmesh-cmd3/cmd3/doc/source/manual.rst

 Scope
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Often we have to type in a command multiple times.
-To save us typng the name of the commonad, we have defined a simple scope that can be activated with the use command.
+To save us typing the name of the command, we have defined a simple scope that can be activated with the use command.

 You can list the scopes by typing::